 I ran into a local mom with whom I’ve connected more in the last year.
 She’s going through a divorce, and we’ve had a couple of brief heartfelt conversations.
 This morning she made a comment that most likely meant nothing to her, but meant a lot to me.
 She said that people like me, who have blazed the trail before her, have given her hope.
 Blazed the Trail Before Her.
 I worked hard to focus on her words from that point on, but my mind wondered about the hope I was giving, and the perception I’d created, at least in her mind.

 I would never consider that I’ve blazed any trails.
-In fact, the first year I was the trail, feeling like a long dirt road, on which I was trampled, ruts and all.
+In fact, the first year I was the trail, feeling like a long dirt road, on which I was trampled.
 After five years, the trail has improved, but it’s been a long process.
-Three homes in five years is not an overnight success.
+Three homes in five years does not emote a sense of victory or peace.
 Yet, a different perspective would tell me that third home in the series is sign of success.
 I recognize some things that have kept me moving, so slowly possibly, that to some it might seem like a transformation, kind of like that child that grows up over night, but we know that it was eighteen years of hard labor.

 In my next blog I’m going to share with you some things that I believe got me to this point.
 Above all else, it’s been God.
 A father who walks with me daily, who loves me when I cry, scream, and want to give up.
 A father who shows me the joy in the my loss, and helps me scale my mountains.
 2nd Samuel 22: 33-37 says: